This guide applies to the following versions of Plesk Panel:

 To resolve this issue, you need to verify the modulus of the private key and the SSL certificate to ensure they match.

-Save the private key file for your domain (e.g., abc.com
+Save the private key file for your domain (e.g., abc.com) and run the following command in your terminal:

 openssl rsa -text -noout -in abc.com -modulus | grep Modulus=